REGENT – UNIVERSITY COLORADO

 John Harold Buckley / ΣΝ-ΓΚ #132

-John Harold Buckley attended the University of Colorado.
-He was initiated into the Gamma Kappa chapter of Sigma Nu Fraternity in 1914.
+John Harold Buckley was initiated into the Gamma Kappa chapter of Sigma Nu Fraternity in 1914.
 The name Buckley Field (known today as Buckley Air Force Base – Denver, Colorado) was chosen in honor of 1st Lt.
 John Harold Buckley, a World War I flier from Longmont, Colorado.
-Buckley lost his life in France on September 17, 1918.
-His aircraft was shot down on a strafing mission behind German lines, during the third day of the Argonne Offensive.
-It is widely believed that John H. Buckley was the first aviator killed in World War I.
+Buckley lost his life in France on September 27, 1918 as the result of a mid-air collision with another pilot from his squadron while forming up to cross enemy lines on a combat mission.
+He is interred at the American Cemetery in Meuse-Argonne, France.

 GOVERNOR of COLORADO 1915-1917

 George Alfred Carlson was born on October 23, 1876 in Iowa.
 He attended the University of Colorado.
 He obtained his Juris Doctorate of Law Degree from the same institution.
 He was elected District Attorney for the Eighth Judicial District and was serving in that capacity when he was elected governor of the State of Colorado in 1914.
 The coal strike that resulted in the “Ludlow Massacre” in 1914 near Trinidad, Colorado, and liquor prohibition were the main issues in the campaign.